 - Bake the cake for 40 minutes.***

 - Take the cake out of the oven and let it cool completely before cutting.

 - While the cake is cooling make the ganache.
-Blend all the ganache ingredients until smooth (make sure that there isn´t any green avocado chunks inside).
+Blend all the ganache ingredients until smooth (make sure that there aren’t any green avocado chunks inside).

-- When the cake is on room temperature or is coming from the fridge cut it lengthwise into two.
+- When the cake is at room temperature or is coming from the fridge cut it lengthwise into two.

-- Let it set for an hour or more in the fridge before serving.
+- Let it sit for an hour or more in the fridge before serving.